Shuttle/shuttle-core/overview-logging.md

 ---
 # Logging Infrastructure

-The shuttle-core project does not provide a concrete implementation for logging but rather provides an abstract mechanism that can be used to implement any logging mechanism such as a Log4Net implementation.
+The Shuttle.Core project does not provide a concrete implementation for logging but rather provides an abstract mechanism that can be used to implement any logging mechanism such as a Log4Net implementation.

 In this way all logging can be performed through the `ILog` interface and accompanying `Log` singleton without relying on any specific implementation.
 Developer can then make use any implementation.